 Click here to view a larger version or to download a copy of this infographic.

-For more tips on how to prepare for a job interview, you can browse through our resources page.
+For more tips on how to prepare for a job interview, you can browse through our resume help page.

 Source: glassdoor.com | lifehacker.com | theguardian.com | themuse.com | thebalance.com